DataDog/hiring-engineers/answers.md

 **Integrate something to monitor, I will be including a webserver and a database server**

 I headed on over to datadoghq.com and created an account that took care of the explaining of most of the integrations.
-The icons are arranged nicely and mention every devops tool i have ever heard of.
+The icons are arranged nicely and mention every devops tool i have ever heard of and more.
 They even have a step by step of commands needed to integrate.

 Whether it is bare metal, virtual machines or even communicating to my servers in the cloud is pretty easy to do with no knowledge needed depending on cups of coffee consumed.
 Datadog is making it easier for people to monitor infrastructure and web applications, that is for sure.
-Maybe these screenshots I took will help others along the way.
 Vagrant is up and running using a precise64 base is the image we went with.
 The agent has infinite possibilities beyond normal metrics like CPU and disk or memory utilization.
 The agent is like your favorite dog playing fetch.
-Now i have this agent, that can via the webapp at datadoghq.com monitor more than just my cpu.
-I can write my own custom itegrations, or use ones that datadog has written just like MySQL.
+I can also write my own custom itegrations, or use ones that datadog has written just like the MySQL exampl provided.
 I am going to be using a Vagrant VM, install virtualbox locally and get the datadog agent installed to monitor mysqld.
 So far everything has gone smoothly.

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/installing_virtualbox_mac.png)